zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/rpi_pico/_index.md

 minutes_to_complete: 45

-who_is_this_for: Embedded software developers new to Raspberry Pi Pico.
+who_is_this_for: This is an introductory topic for embedded software developers new to Raspberry Pi Pico.

 learning_objectives:
     - Install the Raspberry Pi Pico SDK